This is the complete guide to voter engagement (how to turn out the vote).

-You can also liven up a phonebank or canvass in several other ways.
+You can also liven up some voter engagement activities like a phonebank or canvass in several other ways.
 For instance, campaigns have frequently organized themed nights to draw in new volunteers or enhance their existing volunteers’ experiences.
 Consider organizing a potluck on Thursday nights or an evening organized for women volunteers to call women voters.
 The possibilities (and the opportunities!) are endless and go a long way in creating an inviting volunteer community that keeps your people coming back and draws in new folks week after week.

 Rallies are large-scale events that require minimal commitment to attend and increase the excitement for your campaign from potential and existing supporters alike.
 Each rally’s goal is to bring more support to your campaign, either by growing current supporters’ commitment or convincing potential supporters to get involved and vote for you.
 Rallies generally require more production than other campaign events and often feature enticing guest speakers to increase turnout.

 Your campaign should only hold rallies if you think you can gather a large enough audience (above 50 people bare minimum).
 Sometimes, as a candidate, you’ll also be asked to speak at rallies hosted by another organization with a built-in crowd.
 In these cases, you should alter your stump speech to incorporate the hosting organization’s goals or themes.
 The pay off with rallies is press coverage, campaign visibility, volunteer sign-ups, and persuasion.